-The following Compensation Discussion and Analysis section explains the various compensation plans that reflect our approach to executive compensation, and the performance of AGF's Executive Management Team, including the compensation of the Executive Chairman, Blake C. Goldring, and the Chief Executive Officer and Chief Investment Officer, Kevin McCreadie.
+The following Compensation Discussion and Analysis section explains the various compensation plans that reflect our approach to executive compensation, and AGF's Executive Management Team performance, including the compensation of the Executive Chairman, Blake C. Goldring, and the Chief Executive Officer and Chief Investment Officer, Kevin McCreadie.